|

 There are just seven cons to TMS therapy.
 First is the time commitment.
 An average session lasts around 19 minutes, but you need one session a day, five days a week, for six weeks.
 You can speed this up by trying Theta Burst Stimulation, which makes the sessions around 3 minutes each.
 If that isn’t easier to manage, you can also try accelerated TMS therapy for 50 treatments in one week.

 The second is the risk of seizure.
 TMS therapy has a lower risk of seizure than some antidepressants, such as Wellbutrin.
 TMS isn’t recommended for people with an active seizure disorder.
 If you’re at risk for seizures, discuss the safety of TMS with your doctor.
-I am not a candidate for TMS (or Wellbutrin) because of seizure risk.

 The third is mild scalp discomfort.
 Some individuals report head discomfort or a mild headache during or after treatments.
 My friend Jen said it was slightly uncomfortable but not painful.
 Read about her personal experience with TMS Therapy.